 Born in Pennsylvania in 1838, James Downs was the son of Maryland natives.

-At the outbreak of the Civil War, he was also a 23-year-old tanner residing in Blain, Perry County, Pennsylvania.
+At the outbreak of the American Civil War, he was also a twenty-three-year-old tanner residing in Blain, Perry County, Pennsylvania.

 Civil War Military Service

 On 20 August 1861, James Downs became one of Pennsylvania’s early responders to what would ultimate become America’s largest civil crisis when he enrolled for military service at Bloomfield in Perry County.
-He officially mustered in for duty less than two weeks later, 31 August, at Camp Curtin in Dauphin County as a Private with Company D of the 47th Regiment, Pennsylvania Volunteer Infantry.
+He officially mustered in for duty less than two weeks later, on 31 August, at Camp Curtin in Dauphin County as a private with Company D of the newly-formed 47th Regiment, Pennsylvania Volunteer Infantry.

 * Note: Although the Pennsylvania Veteran’s Burial Index Card for James Downs indicates that he served in both companies D and K of the 47th Pennsylvania, the notation for K Company service appears to have been a typographical error.
 Downs’ entry in the Civil War Veterans’ Card File at the Pennsylvania State Archives states only that he was a member of Company D.